davelpz/Resume/resume.md

 	- Designed/Implemented various web based screens
   - *Unified Tasking Engine* - Enterprise solution for human tasking  from assignment to completion.
 [Oracle SOA Suite, Java]
+	*Duties:*
-System Lead: managed an internationally distributed team to maintain a large Oracle Service Oriented Architecture (SOA) Suite solution used to automate ticket assignments of manual processes.
+	- System Lead: managed an internationally distributed team to maintain a large Oracle Service Oriented Architecture (SOA) Suite solution used to automate ticket assignments of manual processes.
   - *Unified User Interface* - Enterprise provisioning portal
 [Java, HTML5, CSS3, JavaScript]
   Team Lead: managed an internationally distributed team of engineers to plan, design, develop, and implement a web portal.
 Worked with user group to gather, validate, and translate requirements into a technical solution.